Edge-free but Structure-aware: Prototype-Guided Knowledge Distillation from GNNs to MLPs: Introduction

 To achieve this goal, one mainstream approach is to distill the knowledge from GNNs to MLPs.
 GLNN \cite{DBLP:conf/iclr/ZhangLSS22} employs the vanilla logit-based knowledge distillation~(KD) to train MLP students from GNN teachers.
-Despite the KD target, the MLPs in GLNN still suffer from the lacking of graph structural information, since MLPs rely exclusively on the node features.
-To inject the graph structural information, previous methods \cite{DBLP:journals/corr/abs-2106-04051, DBLP:journals/corr/abs-2210-02097} employ additional regularization terms on the final node representations based on the graph structures.
-For each node, the key insight is to draw closer the distance between the selected node and its $i$-hop connected neighbors while pushing further for other nodes.
-However, this strategy has two issues: 1) Graph edges are required as an auxiliary input, but graph structures may be unavailable for various scenarios, such as federated graph learning \cite{DBLP:journals/corr/abs-2202-07256}; 2) Such prior knowledge, which the regularization terms rely on, is irrelevant to the GNN teachers.
-Intuitively, we can transfer the graph structural information from GNN teachers to MLP students when the graph structures are unknown.
-We thus ask: \textit{What is the impact of graph structures~(i.e. graph edges) on GNNs?
-Can we distill such graph structural information from GNNs to MLPs~(so that we can get structure-aware MLPs in an edge-free setting)?}
+Despite the KD target, the MLPs in GLNN still suffer from the lacking of graph structural information, since MLPs rely exclusively on the graph node features.
+To inject the graph structural information, previous methods \cite{DBLP:journals/corr/abs-2106-04051,DBLP:journals/corr/abs-2210-02097} employ additional regularization terms on the final node representations based on the graph structures.
+For each node, the key insight is to draw closer the distance between the selected node and its $i$-hop connected neighbors while pushing farther for other nodes.
+However, this strategy has \textbf{two issues}: 1) Graph edges are required as an auxiliary input, but graph structures may be \textbf{unavailable} for MLP students for various reasons, including privacy problems, commercial considerations, and missing/corrupted edges (please refer to \ref{Append:necess} for details); 2) Such prior knowledge, which the regularization terms rely on, is \textbf{irrelevant} to the GNN teachers.
+Therefore, how to distill GNN teachers into structure-aware MLP students subject to the unavailability of graph edges~(viz. an edge-free setting) becomes an important topic.
+We thus ask: \textbf{What is the impact of graph structures~(i.e. graph edges) on GNNs?
+Can we distill such graph structural information from GNNs to MLPs~so that we can get structure-aware MLPs in an edge-free setting?}